apache/parquet-format/LogicalTypes.md

 #### Deprecated time ConvertedType

-`TIME_MILLIS` is the deprecated ConvertedType counterpart of `TIME` logical type with precision `MILLIS`.
-Like the logical type counterpart, it must annotate an `int32`
+`TIME_MILLIS` is the deprecated ConvertedType counterpart of a `TIME` logical type that is UTC normalized and has `MILLIS` precision.
+Like the logical type counterpart, it must annotate an `int32`.

-`TIME_MICROS` is the deprecated ConvertedType counterpart of `TIME` logical type with precision `MICROS`.
-Like the logical type counterpart, it must annotate an `int64`
+`TIME_MICROS` is the deprecated ConvertedType counterpart of a `TIME` logical type that is UTC normalized and has `MICROS` precision.
+Like the logical type counterpart, it must annotate an `int64`.

 *Backward compatibility:*